Harshal0512/Visper-Messenger/README.md

  A secure End-to-End Encrypted Messaging Platform

 In this repo, you'll find code to a secure web-based messager our group made during the Minor Project of our Semester V.
+Note: This was our first take at what can be done using MERN Stack and the code has been referenced from various websites and youtube channels.

 ### Our Group Members Include:
 * Harshal Kulkarni (Myself)